abdallahdib/NextFace/README.md

 * Clone the repository
 * Create a new: conda env create -f environment.yml
 * Activate the environment: conda activate nextFace
 * Download basel face model from here (https://faces.dmi.unibas.ch/bfm/bfm2017.html), just fill the form and you will receive an instant direct download link in your inbox.
-Downloaded  model2017-1_face12_nomouth.h5 file and put it inside ./baselMorphableModel
+Downloaded  **model2017-1_face12_nomouth.h5 file** and put it inside **./baselMorphableModel** directory

 # How to use